 Pull slowly at top of cord to tighten.
 Then test your dog’s reaction.
 If there is no reaction, gradually tighten more and test again.

-- Softest part of fleece pad should always be touching dog’s skin, with touch fastener edge pointing away from dog’s paw.
+- Softest part of the fleece pad should always be touching the pet’s skin, with a touch fastener edge pointing away from the pet’s paw.

 - Placement of any brace, wrap or support on your pet may cause them to kick leg or paw trying to remove product.

-- Do not leave the NKTS on pet unattended.
+- Do not leave the NKTS on a pet unattended.